joinpursuit/AC_4_Web/units/react/lessons/redux_1/redux_1.md

 - index.js
 ```

 `containers` and `reducers` are terms from the react/redux world.
 The files inside the `reducers` folder (except for `index.js`) represent different parts of our global state.
-Currently there is only one part called `count`.
-Looking inside `count.js`, we will see a single functional being exported:
+Currently, there is only one part called `count`.
+Looking inside `count.js`, we will see a single function being exported:

 ```js
 export default (state = 0, action) => {